Landlord LLC: Everything You Need to Know

 If you have property, you need landlord insurance, also called a dwelling policy.
 It protects the rental property and may pay out if there is a catastrophe.
 You have the option to add rental income to the policy, and you can also get an umbrella policy on the dwelling.
 Umbrella policies provide extra protection and there is additional coverage like for vandalism, fire damage, and flooding.
 No matter whether you form an LLC or not, homeowner insurance policies typically don't provide the protection landlords need.

 If you need help with landlord LLC questions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.